Key Takeaways

 Appliance Placement Within the Landscape

-Appliance placement should feel natural within the broader outdoor environment.
+Outdoor kitchen appliance placement should feel natural within the broader outdoor environment.
 Grills, refrigeration, and prep zones must be accessible without disrupting circulation or crowding seating areas.

 Cabinetry plays a central role in: